abnos5525/werehouse-database/README.md

 1. create a new database with the exact name (db_werehouse)
 2. click on the file.
-3. click on F5 on the keyboard ro execute the script and DONE!
+3. click F5 on the keyboard to execute the script and DONE!